AI Writing Keyboards vs Grammar Apps in 2026: Which Do Professionals Prefer?

 Let me break down what I've calculated for myself:

-For most professionals earning $30+ hourly, the AI keyboard saves hundreds of dollars in time annually, plus the lower subscription cost.
+For most professionals earning $35+ hourly in 2026, the AI keyboard saves hundreds of dollars in time annually, plus the significantly lower subscription cost.
+The math has become even more compelling this year as grammar apps raised prices while AI keyboards maintained competitive pricing.

 There's also hidden costs with grammar apps.
 Browser extensions slow down your computer.
 Mobile apps drain battery.
 You need to remember to use them, which creates mental overhead.
 AI keyboards?
 They're just... there.
 Working.
 Always.